This article was originally published on December 18, 2018. It was updated on June 5, 2019, to include current information.

 How to get a Cuban Tourist Card

-Regardless of whether you travel to Cuba independently, with a tour group, or on a cruise, you’ll still need to organize a few important documents before you go.
+Regardless of the license under which you travel to Cuba, you’ll still need to organize a few important documents before you go.

 The Cuban government requires that all travelers entering the country provide a valid passport and proof of travel insurance that covers medical emergencies and evacuation by air.
 In addition, all U.S. travelers—adults, children, and infants—must purchase a Cuban Tourist Card, which grants visitors a maximum stay of 30 days on the island.
 Tourist Cards are valid for 180 days after purchase, which means you will need to travel within six months of obtaining the document.
 It’s important to note that Cuban Tourist Cards are not Cuban visas, although the terms are sometimes used interchangeably.